Resource Conservation and Recovery Act (RCRA) Permit

 - Hazardous Waste Storage Unit - Consists of a prefabricated, rigid steel-framed roofed shelter used to store hazardous, nonradioactive waste generated on the NNSS.

-- Explosive Ordnance Disposal Unit - Consists of one detonation pit surrounded by an earthen pad, approximately 20 meters (65 feet) by 31 meters (100 feet).
-The EDOU is permitted to open detonate the following waste explosives: commercially manufactured explosives (capable of detonation as described in 40 CFR 265.382), blasting caps, black powder, and smoke pots (hexachloromethane) that have been generated on the NNSS
+- Explosives Management Unit - Consists of one detonation pit surrounded by an earthen pad, approximately 20 meters (65 feet) by 31 meters (100 feet).
+The EMU is permitted to open detonate the following waste explosives: commercially manufactured explosives (capable of detonation as described in 40 CFR 265.382), blasting caps, black powder, and smoke pots (hexachloromethane) that have been generated on the NNSS

 Permit and Permit Documents: